Ram temple will witness rise of a magnificent India: PM Modi

 “It is a happy coincidence that our generation has been chosen to be the architect of an era transcending time.
 Even after 1,000 years, the generation will remember our works of nation-building,” Modi said.

-"That is why I say this is the time, this is the right time.
-From this auspicious moment, we have to lay the foundation of an India of the next 1000 years," he said.
+“That is why I say this is the time, this is the right time.
+From this auspicious moment, we have to lay the foundation of an India of the next 1000 years.
+Moving ahead of the temple construction, all the people of the country from this moment resolve to build a capable, grand and divine India,” he said.

 Modi also offered prayers at Kuber Tila and showered flower petals on the construction workers of the Ram Temple.